Genetics of the biparental Moran model: Transition matrix of the configuration Markov chain

-To keep exactly $l$ occupied sites while changing state, we need to chose one parental site among the occupied sites and one parental site among the non already occupied sites, and at least one Markov chain present at the child site must chose the last one.
-This gives that the probability for the Markov chain $\left(Y_n^{(k)}\right)_{n\in\mathbb{N}}$ to jump from $\{k_1,...,k_l\}$ to a given state $\{k'_1,...,k'_{l-1}\}\neq \{k_1,...,k_l\}$ is equal to
+To keep exactly $l$ occupied sites while changing state, we need to choose one parental site among the occupied sites and one parental site among the unoccupied sites, and at least one Markov chain present at the child site must choose the last one.
+This gives that the probability for the Markov chain $\left(Y_n^{(k)}\right)_{n\in\mathbb{N}}$ to jump from $\{k_1,...,k_l\}$ to a given state $\{k'_1,...,k'_{l}\}\neq \{k_1,...,k_l\}$ is equal, when $N>k$, to